-The primary clients of the Regional Council include the Rural Secretariat, the Provincial Council of the Rural Secretariat, and departments and agencies within the provincial Government, among others.
+The primary clients of the Regional Council include the Rural Secretariat, the Provincial Council of the Rural Secretariat, departments and agencies within the provincial Government, and communities.

 The Council will also engage individuals, groups and organizations within the region as it carries out its work.
+The primary purpose is to educate and inform communities on the work of the Council and to seek input into the discussions and deliberations of the Council relating to the pillars of regional sustainability: